SMarbella/Next-Day-Rain-Prediction-Using-Logistic-Regression/README.md

 I dropped the columns I do not need and focused on 9 columns for analysis.
 I removed NULL values from the columns.

 I split the dataset into feature_set and target_set.
 Data exploration shows that Australia is mostly a dry country.
 It has fewer rainy days than sunny days.
 I used a pairplot from Seaborn to visually explore the data and show how the feature_set columns affect each other, increasing or decreasing the chance of rain the next day.
 I split the data into training and testing sets for a logistic regression machine learning model.
 I fit the model into my data and assessed my model's performance.
 Since Australia mostly has a stable, dry weather, my model correctly predicted 83% of rainy weather forecasts.
+I created a confusion matrix that visualizes the logistic regression machine learning model's performance.